 - lacht fy and assess the rose of material mestatement of the financial statements, whether due to fraction error, driving and perform audit procedures responsive to these risks, and bottom and travelence than is sufficient and appropriate to provide a basis for our opinion.
-The risk of eat perfecting a material mistatement insulting from fraud is higher than for one resulting from error or travel medical procession, forgets, intentional processions, misrophysical persons, or the overlap of otherwald or train. - Obtain an understanding of internal control relevant to the audit in order to design addit procedures that are appropriate in the reconstances, but not for the outpose of expressing an opinion on the effectiveness of the Municipal (visinternal control). - Evaluate the appropriateness of accounting a timbes used and the reasonable basis of accounting estimates and related disclosures made by management.
+The risk of eat perfecting a material mistatement insulting from fraud is higher than for one resulting from error or travel medical procession, forgets, intentional processions, misrophysical persons, or the overlap of otherwald or train. - Obtain an understanding of internal control relevant to the audit in order to design accit procedures that are appropriate in the reconstances, but not for the outputs of expressing an openior on the effectiveness of the Municipal tyle internal control. - Evaluate the appropriateness of accounting a closes used and the reasonable boss of accounting estimates and related disclosures made by management.

 Conclude on the appropriateness of management's use of the paing concern basis of accounting and, based on the audit evidence lobtained, whether a material parentially exists in inted to events or conditions that may cost a grificant coupling the Munis party viscoity to continue at a game concern.
 If we conclude that a material undertainty exists, we are required to pray attention in our addition's report to the national disclosures are independently.
-To modify our composition on a consist violation are proportionally as the audit addition political party of the consists of may consist in the Municipality to easie to the cute of our had to be party.
-However, follow events or consists a may consist the Municipality to easie to do discoil a going content.
+In modify our composition on a consist view are proportionally exists an addition political example.
+However, follow exemption consists a may exist the Municipality to easie to do does a going content.

-Evaluate the every presentation, structure and content of the Union of Attendents, the union that this every undiwhether the Charge statements represent the underlying transactions and events in a source.
-Unit sub-Eves lab presentation.
+Evaluate the every presentation, structure and content of the Union Statements, the union fluid file orders and whether the Charge a statements represent the underlying transactions and events in a spanner.
+Unit sub-twee left presentation.

-We communicate with tissue charged with governance regarding, an one attendentials, the planned scope and timing of the audit and significant secretary and against a great group of the substitution of the description of the secretary and the secr
+We communicate with tissue charged with governance regarding, an one attended sources, the planned scope and timing of the audit and significant secretary and against a government of the westernitist during our world.

-The prior year financial statements were avoided by another firm
+The prior year financial statements were applied by another firm